UNiXMIT/UNiXSF/README.md

 - Improve functions to trigger only when needed.
 - Highlight keywords in Closure Summary.
+- Error handling

-## Limitations
+## Issues/Limitations

-- Not aware of any current limitations.
+- Not aware of any current issues or limitations.

 ## Donate